See Therese Coffey switch off Piers Morgan

 - Credit: Chris McAndrew

-Suffolk Coastal MP and cabinet minister Therese Coffey cut off TV interviewer Piers Morgan as a discussion on ITV's Good Morning Britain became heated when she was questioned about the number of deaths and those in hospital with Covid.
+Suffolk Coastal MP and cabinet minister Therese Coffey cut off presenter Piers Morgan in a heated discussion on Good Morning Britain as she was grilled on the coronavirus death rate.

 Dr Coffey said that was a very insulting thing to say and that there were a variety of factors.